ibm-cloud-docs/vpc/ppnlb-create.md

 - Create your virtual server instances before creating a Private Path NLB.
 This ensures that it is fully operational.
 - Make sure you have at least one subnet in your selected VPC.

-You can create a Private Path network load balancer by using the UI, CLI, API, or Terraform.
+You can create a Private Path network load balancer by using the console, CLI, API, or Terraform.

-## Creating a Private Path network load balancer in the UI
+## Creating a Private Path network load balancer in the console
 {: #ppnlb-ui}
 {: ui}